 It’s no secret that tuition can be extremely expensive and difficult to pay.
 The steep cost of tuition is a large reason why there is $1.5 trillion in student loan debt.
 Students and their families are expected to pull tens of thousands of dollars out of thin air to pay for their tuition.
 Is this an easy task for every family?
 Of course not.
 Universities understand that not all of their students can afford to pay their full tuition when it is due.
-To ease some of the strain of paying tuition, some universities offer deferred payment plans for their students.
+To ease some of the strain of paying tuition, some universities offer deferred automatic payment plans for their students.

 Instead of forcing their students to withdraw from the school, universities might allow their students to defer their tuition payments to a later date or split the cost into smaller pieces.
 For example, instead of paying the full $60,000 of tuition when it's due, a university’s deferred payment plan might let a student push the due date further down the road.
 The deferred payment plan also might let that student pay the tuition in four payments of $15,000 that are much more manageable.

 For the most part, universities value their students and want to keep them at school if they can.
 If you are struggling with your tuition, ask about a payment deferral option with your school.

 Have you ever needed something expensive from a store but don’t have the money to buy it?
 News flash: if you’ve been in this situation before, you are not alone.
 Most people don’t have the spare cash to pay out of pocket for expensive furniture or a computer you need for work.
 Some places just want to ensure the sales of their products and are fine with letting you pay for the item or service in the future if it means you’ll buy it from them.